There are many academic advisors at Memorial University. The most appropriate advisor for you will depend on where you are in your academic program.

 Follow the links below to find contact information for academic advice.

-The Academic Advising Centre is here to help you.
-An advisor can provide information about academic programs available at Memorial.
+The Academic Advising Centre is here to help you and can offer academic advice and resources to any student.
+An academic advisor can provide information about academic programs available at Memorial.
 A review of program requirements can help you make decisions about choosing areas of interest.
-If you are planning to apply for entry into a competitive program, you can make an appointment with an advisor to make sure that the courses you take meet the entry requirements.
+The AAC also provides a bimonthly newsletter called ADVICE for Students Beyond First Year.

 The graduate officer for your program is responsible to give oversight to graduate programs within your department.
 Please refer to the list of graduate officers provided by the School of Graduate Studies to find your graduate officer.